 The ELR’s travel range is yet to be certified by federal officials.
 Hence it can be assumed that the travel range might be along the lines of the 2013 Volt that can travel 38 miles on a full charge with a full driving range of 380 miles.

 The Cadillac has a long well-established name in the automobile industry due to its technical innovation.
 The ELR fits the bill as it uses the first of a kind concept of electric propulsion coupled with spectacular features and exhilarating coupe drive.

 When the Cadillac ELR rolls out of the assembly plant, its distinctive look is sure to amaze both the viewers and the car enthusiasts alike.
 The Cadillac’s signature striking grille, vertical LED tail-lamps, and jewel-like headlamps have attracted consumers in the past and will continue to do so in the future.

 Although the ELR borrows many concepts from the Volt, automobile experts hope that in terms of pick up, the sporty-looking ELR will deliver better than the Volt.
 The increasingly volatile oil prices around the world will also help market the Cadillac’s new electric car.

 Summary of the Car

-Green Car Journal has chosen the Cadillac ELR as one the five finalists to the 2012 Green Car Vision Award.
+Green Car Journal has chosen the Cadillac ELR as one of the five finalists to the 2012 Green Car Vision Award.
 The Cadillac ELR will definitely be a much-awaited car in the automobile industry next year.
 The environment-friendly car will compete with other luxury cars by Fisker and Tesla Motors in 2013.
-Experts predict that the ELR might be priced about $60,000.
+Experts predict that the ELR might be priced at about $60,000.
 If the Cadillac ELR fulfills all that it has promised to be, it is likely to point the way for future fuel-efficient luxury cars.